362 South Salina Street,

 18 people favorited this theater

-One of Thomas Lamb’s most well known and classic theaters, the former Loew’s State Theater is the grandest and only survivor of Syracuse’s era of the movie palaces.
-It opened on February 17, 1928.
+One of architect Thomas Lamb’s most well known and classic theaters, the former Loew’s State Theater is the grandest and only survivor of Syracuse’s era of the movie palaces.
+It opened on February 18, 1928.

 After delighting audiences for almost 50 years, the theater had fallen into disrepair and was experiencing poor attendance.
 To save and preserve it in 1977, a group of citizens formed the Syracuse Area Landmark Theatre, or SALT.

 SALT saved Lamb’s classic work and the theatre is now a showcase for concerts and performing arts.
 Thanks to ongoing renovation, the Landmark Theatre is back to its original grandeur.

 Just login to your account and subscribe to this theater